HReynaud/UVT/README.md

 # UVT
 Ultrasound Video Transformers (UVT) for Cardiac Ejection Fraction Estimation.
-Code used for [add arXiv link].
+Code used for https://arxiv.org/abs/2107.00977

 # Before using this repo
 You will need to request access to the EchoNet dataset by completing the form on this page: https://echonet.github.io/dynamic/index.html#dataset